Ectroverse/EctroverseDjango/README.md

 - operations- just scouting for now
 - news
 - auto tick update via cronjob (Rexer)
 - 2 players registered into 1 empire?
+(Vladimir)
-- when a player is deleted from an empire decrease its number of players
+- when a player is deleted from an empire decrease its number of players (Vladimir)

 #### v0.2 Remaining Items